dtonhofer/prolog_notes/prolog_output_formatting.md

 Hmmm....

 1. ...
 How do I check terms received from the network against a specification?
 (As in "XML Schema").
-[Langsec](http://langsec.org/) is important.
+[Langsec](http://langsec.org/) is important!
 I suppose DCGs can be deployed to advantage here.
 (TODO: Write example code).
 2. ...
-Is the underlying reader (i.e. the implementation underneath `read/n` robust? (as in, it's probably not been implemented using [Hammer](https://github.com/sergeybratus/HammerPrimer) Time for fuzzing tests.
+Is the underlying reader (i.e. the implementation underneath `read/n`) robust? (as in, it's probably not been implemented using [Hammer](https://github.com/sergeybratus/HammerPrimer).
+Time for fuzzing tests?
 Such fun!

 Notable predicates: